thinkstack-co/terraform-modules/modules/aws/config/README.md

    - Links in the email are pre-signed URLs that provide temporary access to the report
    - Links expire after 7 days by default
    - No AWS credentials are required to access the report via the link

+## Config Snapshot Processing

+AWS Config snapshots are stored in S3 as gzipped JSON files, which can be difficult to read and analyze.
+This module includes an optional Lambda function that automatically processes these files to make them more accessible:

+1. **How It Works**:
+   - When a new Config snapshot is uploaded to S3, the Lambda function is triggered
+   - The function decompresses the gzipped file and formats the JSON for readability
+   - The formatted JSON is saved alongside the original file with a `_formatted.json` suffix
+   - Optionally, a summary file with resource counts is generated with a `_summary.json` suffix

+2. **Benefits**:
+   - Preserves the original gzipped files for compliance and archival purposes
+   - Provides human-readable versions for easier analysis and troubleshooting
+   - Summary files offer a quick overview of resources in your AWS environment
+   - All processing happens automatically without manual intervention

+3. **Enabling the Feature**:
+   - This feature is disabled by default (following the opt-in architecture)
+   - Enable it by setting `enable_config_processor = true` in your module configuration
+   - Control summary generation with `config_processor_generate_summary` (defaults to true)

+4. **Resource Organization**:
+   - Processed files are stored in the same S3 location as the original snapshots
+   - Example: If the original file is `s3://bucket/config/2025-03/snapshot.json.json`
+   - The formatted file will be `s3://bucket/config/2025-03/snapshot_formatted.json`
+   - The summary file will be `s3://bucket/config/2025-03/snapshot_summary.json`

+5. **Security and Permissions**:
+   - The Lambda function has minimal permissions following the principle of least privilege
+   - It can only access the Config S3 bucket and write CloudWatch logs
+   - All processing happens within your AWS account with no external dependencies

 ## S3 Lifecycle Management